holmech-dev/holmech-dev.github.io/_posts/2023-11-24-Docker-&-ROS.md

 holmech@linux-desktop:~$ touch Dockerfile.base
 ```
 ## The Dockerfile
-In a text editor if your choosing, the Dockerfile can now be edited.
+In a text editor of your choosing, the Dockerfile can now be edited.
 I'm using VS Code.
 Using the ```FROM``` command, a base image is specified as a starting point, this can be identified from [Docker hub](https://hub.docker.com/).
 Then to assist with the build process, the ```USER``` is specified.
 The last argument in the file facilitates install of some libraries without necessity to interact with the user during the process.
 More information on this can be found below.

 <https://stackoverflow.com/questions/63476497/docker-build-with-ubuntu-18-04-image-hangs-after-prompting-for-country-of-origin>